 I guess like everyone, we were using Autopilot pre-provisioning.
 We configured this Solarwinds app as a required app because we want that app to be installed before the device was shipped to the customer.
 But sometimes (randomly) we ended up in a Red Screen telling us there was a Time-Out.

-After you start deploying it to some test devices.
-You’ll notice a Toast notification about a new App and you open the C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming folder to watch for new installs.
-And there it is!
-But after the installation file downloaded nothing happened.
+So we wiped the device and started monitoring C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming folder to watch for new installs.
+And there it was!
+But after the installation file was downloaded nothing happened.
 No MSI installer progress, nothing…